 Retail bank licensees wishing to install an off-site ATM must submit an application (in writing) for the CBB's approval.
-A copy of the written permission (for installation of that off-site ATM) of the legal owner of the proposed location must be provided to the Central Bank, as well as a copy of the written permission of any other relevant authorities in this context (i.e. the Ministry of Interior).
+A copy of the written permission (for installation of that off-site ATM) of the legal owner of the proposed location must be provided to the CBB, as well as a copy of the written permission of any other relevant authorities in this context (i.e. the Ministry of Interior).

 Applications will generally be considered on a 'first come, first served' basis for a particular location.
-If more than one application is received to install an off-site ATM in the same location, the number of such applications which are approved will depend upon whether the location appears to the Central Bank to be capable of sustaining multiple off-site ATMs (subject, in addition, to the exact details of each individual application regarding security etc. being acceptable to the Central Bank).
+If more than one application is received to install an off-site ATM in the same location, the number of such applications which are approved will depend upon whether the location appears to the CBB to be capable of sustaining multiple off-site ATMs (subject, in addition, to the exact details of each individual application regarding security etc. being acceptable to the CBB).

-Each application will be assessed on its individual merits, and at the Central Bank's discretion, taking into account factors which the Central Bank considers relevant including, but not limited to:
+Each application will be assessed on its individual merits, and at the CBB's discretion, taking into account factors which the CBB considers relevant including, but not limited to:

-- (a) The suitability of the location in question, - (b) The level of overall activities of the applicant in the market as well as the size and make-up of its customer base, and - (c) The type and range of facilities which the applicant proposes offering through the off-site ATM at the location in question.
+- (a) The suitability of the location in question; - (b) The level of overall activities of the applicant in the market as well as the size and make-up of its customer base; and - (c) The type and range of facilities which the applicant proposes offering through the off-site ATM at the location in question. - BC-6.1.9

-In addition to the information required by the Central Bank under Paragraph BC-6.1.6, the Central Bank may require further information/clarification to be provided to it before it takes a decision regarding the application.
-The Central Bank's decision in this regard will be notified to each relevant applicant bank in writing and will be final.
+In addition to the information required by the CBB under Paragraph BC-6.1.6, the CBB may require further information/clarification to be provided to it before it takes a decision regarding the application.
+The CBB's decision in this regard will be notified to each relevant applicant bank in writing and will be final.

-The Central Bank may, at its discretion, require an off-site ATM to be closed at any time.
-In addition, an owning bank may request the Central Bank in writing for permission to close any of its off-site ATMs.
+The CBB may, at its discretion, require an off-site ATM to be closed at any time.
+In addition, an owning bank may request in writing to the CBB permission to close any of its off-site ATMs.